alf-p-steinbach/Expressive-Cpp/README.md

 because the ASCII character set, which for letters is only A through Z, is all that you can rely on portably.
-In the \*nix-world the command line arguments are usually encoded with a superset of ASCII called UTF-8, which is also what's expected by all other \*nix software, and which can encode all of Unicode.
+In the \*nix-world the command line arguments are usually encoded with a superset of ASCII called UTF-8, which is also what's expected by all other \*nix software, and which can encode all of Unicode, just about every character and glyph that exists on mother Earth.
 That means that for creation of
-\*nix-specific programs you can just the ignore the &ldquo;ascii&rdquo;.
-But in Windows a number of different old encodings with limited character sets, are used, depending on your country and the Windows configuration.
-There are technical solutions for Windows, and these solutions involve calling the operation system's API behind some portable more nice abstraction, but I haven't yet got that far with the Expressive C++ library code.
+\*nix-specific programs you can happily ignore the &ldquo;ascii&rdquo;.
+But in Windows one of a number of different old encodings with limited character sets, is used.
+Exactly which one depends on your country and the Windows configuration.
+There are technical solutions for Windows, and these solutions involve calling the operation system's API (in Windows `GetCommandLineW` and `CommandLineToArgvW`) behind some portable more nice abstraction, but I haven't yet got that far with the Expressive C++ library code.